hugosilveiradacunha/JupyterWorkflow/README.md

 Jupyter notebooks provide a useful environment for interactive exploration of data.

-For more information and resources relating to these videos, see http://jakevdp.github.io/.
+For more information and resources relating to this workflow, see http://jakevdp.github.io/.